-Day by day the independnt movement in Hip-Hop keeps growing opening the doors for incredible talent from all over the country to let the world hear their music.
+Day by day the independent movement in Hip-Hop keeps growing opening the doors for incredible talent from all over the country to let the world hear their music.
 The next faces to come through that door are Long Island’s own, HipHopFriends, a record label and branding company spawning the group E&J Brothaz.
 ChuckieBigBux & DirtE Dread are the founders of the label and they make up the E&J Brothaz.
-We got a chance to talk to duo during over lunch last week in NYC as they did some promo for the mix-album, Built From The Ground Up which was released this week.
-Here’s a look at what they had to say.
+We got a chance to talk to the duo over lunch last week in NYC as they did some promo for the mix-album, Built From The Ground Up which was released this week.
+Here’s a look at what they had to say during our HipHopFriends interview.

 Parlé: First off, explain the idea behind HipHopFriends for all the people that don’t know.